lskerrett/Covid_and_Real_Estate_Canada/README.md

 ### *Overview*<br>
 In Canada, the job market is remarkably concentrated in the big cities of the provinces across the country.
 This situation leads to higher demand of real state and rent activity in such cities, and many developers rely on such predictable outcome to invest.
 However, the economy in 2020 has been deeply affected by the COVID-19 pandemic which forced many to work from home, being no longer necessary to look for lodging in the big cities.
 In this situation, it is important for private developers to know if COVID-19 has affected significantly the housing market in big and small cities across Canada.
 We are aiming to provide insight on how much the house price index has changed in the months of the pandemic, by developing a tool to visualize the values in the pandemic months compared to the "business-as-usual" values which we predict by modeling using a machine learning algorithm approach.
 <br>
+We finally would like to include an interactive dashboard from which the user can see the results of such comparison.
 <br>
 ### *The questions we hope to answer are: <br>*